 Returning the image unconditionally in WebP format is useful if you want to

 serve WebP but your CDN or proxy removes headers from the request.

 You can also ask PageSpeed to insert the image dimensions into

-<img> tags, so the browser can compute the layout of your page before downloading the images.
-See insert_image_dimensions filter.
+<img> tags so the browser can compute the layout of the

-- Image optimization is both CPU and memory intensive.
-You will probably see your server load increase while images are being rewritten.
-This will be particularly noticeable immediately after server start.
-If load increases excessively, you can alleviate this problem by setting ImageMaxRewritesAtOnce and ImageResolutionLimitBytes.
-Once the images have been optimized, they will be cached for future use.
+You will probably see your server load increase while images are being rewritten, particularly immediately after server start.
+If the load increases too much, you can alleviate it by setting ImageMaxRewritesAtOnce and ImageResolutionLimitBytes.
+After the images have been optimized once, they will be cached for future use.

-If you use images as "beacons" to indicate certain kinds of page activity,
+If you use images as beacons to monitor page activity, you should add

 If you use